Skip to content

 Landing page metadata

-To make the metadata as machine-readable as possible, the metadata should be exposed in a structured format like schema.org JSON-LD, which is a widely used standard for representing structured data on the web.
-This allows search engines and other applications to easily understand and index the metadata, improving discoverability and accessibility.
+To make the metadata as machine-readable as possible, the metadata should be exposed in a structured format like Schema.org JSON-LD, which is a widely used standard for representing structured data on the web.

 HTML meta tags